ICGC-TCGA-PanCancer/pcawg_delly_workflow/README.md

 ## Tips

+* Carefully monitor the CPU, storage, and memory usage of this workflow.
+You may be able to use a smaller instance than what is recommended above.
-* Be mindful of where you run the `dockstore launch` above.
-Make sure your VM has enough memory to run this tool and the current working directory is on a filesystem with enough storage.
+* Be mindful of where on the filesystem you run the `dockstore launch` above.
+The working directory, where large files are downloaded to, is placed here.

 ## See Also